jaccomoc/jactl/docs/pages/language-guide.md

 ### No Static Fields

-In Jacsal, there is no support for static fields.
+In Jactl, there is no support for static fields.
 This differs from Java and Groovy which support static fields that exist at the class level rather than the class instance level.

-The reason that Jacsal has this restriction is to do with the intended use of the language.
+The reason that Jactl has this restriction is to do with the intended use of the language.
 The language is intended to be used in event driven/reactive programming applications to provide a way for customers of these applications to provide their own extensions and customisations.

-Jacsal scripts are intended to be run in a distributed multithreaded application where multiple threads in multiple application instances can be running the same script at the same time.
+Jactl scripts are intended to be run in a distributed multithreaded application where multiple threads in multiple application instances can be running the same script at the same time.
 It makes no sense in such a scenario to have class level fields since they would not be global fields but would be per application instance.
-So rather than offering the illusion of global state, Jacsal has taken the decision to not offer this feature at all.
+So rather than offering the illusion of global state, Jactl has taken the decision to not offer this feature at all.

-If global state is really required then it is up to the application to provide its own functions for its Jacsal scripts to use that can update/read some global state, potentially in a database, or in a distributed in-memory key/value store of some sort.
+If global state is really required then it is up to the application to provide its own functions for its Jactl scripts to use that can update/read some global state, potentially in a database, or in a distributed in-memory key/value store of some sort.